updroidinc/terminal/README.md

 ### TODO:

-- Add support for vt102, xterm.
+- Support for vt102, xterm.
-- Move Terminal's styling into code for self-containment and improve flexibility.
+- Add resizing to the example clients.
+- Improve performance.
+- More themes.
+- Upgrade supported SDK version to 1.13.x.
+- Unit tests.

 ## Acknowledgements